Bill Parcells: Advisory role with the Cleveland Browns

-In an interview with The Plain Dealer, Jimmy Haslem would squash any rumor that Parcells would be joining the front office, saying, "...Bill's not going to come work for us, okay?
+In an interview with The Plain Dealer, Jimmy Haslam squashed any rumor that Parcells would be joining the front office, saying, "...Bill's not going to come work for us, okay?
 I know that's what everyone's angling at, but there's other people that we talk to too who are knowledgeable in football that will share that too.
 Somehow the Parcells information just happened to hit the radar screen."
-Haslem would also mention his and Parcells advisory relationship would begin in 2013 when Parcells gave some suggestions for their head coaching search.
+Haslam also mentioned that his and Parcells's advisory relationship began in 2013 when Parcells gave some suggestions for their head coaching search.

-Since 2014, Parcells has on occasion given advice to the Browns, such as in 2017 when Parcells gave his endorsement to hiring John Dorsey as their new general manager, and in 2018 when he was given the same role as in 2014 by consulting the Browns front office in searching for their next franchise quarterback in the 2018 NFL Draft.
+Since 2014, Parcells has on occasion given advice to the Browns, such as in 2017 when Parcells gave his endorsement to hiring John Dorsey as their new general manager, and in 2018 when he was given the same role as in 2014 by consulting the Browns front office in searching for their next franchise quarterback in the 2018 NFL draft.

+Personal life

+Parcells was married to Judith Goss from 1962 until their divorce in 2002.
+The couple, who married when both were still undergraduates at Wichita State, had three daughters, Suzy, Dallas, and Jill.
+Parcells's son-in-law through his daughter Dallas is football executive Scott Pioli, who won three Super Bowls as an executive with the New England Patriots.